 Sopes are one of the best inheritances that our pre-Hispanic ancestors could leave to us (mexicans).
-A thick disk made from masa dough that can contains many different toppings.
+A thick disk made from masa dough that can contain many kind of toppings.

-They are part of Mexican antojitos (snacks) along with tacos, flautas and many other dishes.
+They are part of antojitos (snacks) that sells as a street food in Mexico, along with tacos, flautas , tlacoyos, and many other dishes.
 The dish originated in the center and south part of the country and then spread throughout the territory, enriching thoroughly with the various ingredients available in every state or region.

 In some parts of Mexico they are also known as pellizcadas or picaditas, referring to the edge that is made around the sope which is made by pinching the soft dough (pinch means pellizcar in spanish).